Total Eclipse (comics): Plot summary

 Miracleman and Miraclewoman investigate the flames outside Olympus, finding them inexplicable.
-She is uninterested but the mystery bothers him.
 Meanwhile Nine-Crocodile reveals he has been manipulating Zzed all along from the Six World but - aware that his scheme has now attracted Aztec Ace's attention - sends his Nightgaunt and Ebonati minions after the time-traveller.
 Meanwhile above the planet the Total Eclipse is coming closer.
 At Sci-Plex 3, Airboy finally accepts Misery's help in order to save Skywolf's life, with the older Prowler travelling to the Air Tomb with Skywolf as protection while the rest head to a temple Mexico to try and stop the next part of Zzed's plan - unleashing the lens to trigger the Total Eclipse.
 Aztec Ace recruits Beanish, Destroyer Duck, Miracleman, and the Black Terror.
-Meanwhile the sky over Earth darkens.
-Airboy leads the army of heroes to Mexico, where Zzed waits for the beam of the Total Eclipse to pass through the lens and end his life; however, Tachyon blocks it and is seemingly destroyed, while the beam begins to mutate Zed.
+Meanwhile the sky over Earth darkens as Airboy leads the army of heroes to Mexico, where Zzed waits for the beam of the Total Eclipse to pass through the lens and end his life; however, Tachyon blocks it and is seemingly destroyed, while the beam begins to mutate Zzed.

 The beam causes Zzed to turn into the benign Doctor Eclipse, who leads Miracleman, Avalon, Dot and the other flying heroes to tackle Nine-Crocodile's satellites while Airboy and others fight his minions on the ground as time anomalies grow.
 In response, Nine-Crocodile talks Misery into an alliance.
-Meanwhile Aztec Ace leads a contingent to Nine-Crocodile's core world, but Misery tries to lure the heroes into a trap on the Sixth World, the source of the anomalies.
+Aztec Ace leads a contingent to Nine-Crocodile's core world, but Misery tries to lure the heroes into a trap on the Sixth World, the source of the anomalies.
 They are eventually able to destroy the attackers waiting for them, but Strike! is killed in the process.

 Airboy's force have also been led into a trap by Misery, though the arrival of the Adolescent Radioactive Black Belt Hamsters turns the tide in the fight, giving time for Burnout and Crackshot to destroy the attackers with lava.
 Frustrated at the poor performance of Nine-Crocodile's forces, Misery decides to strike out on his own.
 Airboy leads an assault to retake the temple, with The Heap now joining the heroes.
 While they are able to dispose of the guards they find the jewel to be indestructible.
 Thanks to Misery, Aztec Ace is able to lead his group to directly confront Nine-Crocodile.
 Doctor Eclipse realises the struggle isn't the real fight and they need to target the satellites instead, leaving Avalon in charge of the group and heading to Mexico to inform the others.
 Beanish is able to get inside Nine-Crocodile's master machinery, which Miracleman realises has been created using Warpsmith technology.
 The heroes are able to simultaneously overload the jewel and the machinery.
-Nine-Crocodile attempts to destroy the Sixth World with everyone on it but the assemblage is able to escape.
+Nine-Crocodile attempts to destroy the Sixth World with everyone on it but the heroes are able to escape.
 The day saved, everyone goes back to their usual worlds and times, watched by Misery and Doctor Eclipse.